 At the risk of sounding old, the DNS is like a "phonebook" for the domains.
 Like phonebooks, the DNS have all the addresses and information about any given domain within, and will tell you exactly where a domain's website/server is located (in this case IP address).

 For example, when you type in "markeliasen.com" into your browser, the browser does not just know where a domain's website is located.
 So the browser will first need to check the "phonebook" (DNS) for the domain to find out where to send you to.

 But just as in the real world, there are more than just one phonebook so how does the browser know which one to use?

 This is where the name servers come into play.
 The name servers tells you exactly which phonebook you will find the details of any given domain.
 This is how the browser will know, of all the thousands or more DNS'es out there, which one specifically to look at to find the correct details for a given domain.

 But that still leaves a question.
 How does the browser know the name servers of any given domain?

 It's hard to talk about name servers without also talking about what a "domain name registrar" ("registrar") is.

 A domain name registrar is a company that manages the reservation of Internet domain names - Wikipedia

-For example, if you register a .com domain, the domain reservation is handled and managed by ICANN who is the governing entity for .com's (among others); likewise if you were to register a .co.uk domain, it would be handled by Nominet.
+For example, if you register a .com domain, the domain reservation is handled and managed by ICANN who is the governing entity for the .com top-level domain (among others); likewise if you were to register a .co.uk domain, it would be handled by Nominet.

 This is where a domain's name servers will be registered to a domain.